 National Chess Day

-The History Of National Chess Day
+The History of National Chess Day

 Fun Facts About Chess

-- The number of possible unique chess games is greater than the number of electrons contained in the universe.
+- The number of possible unique chess games is greater than the number of electrons in the universe.

 - The longest chess game theoretically possible would contain over 5,940 moves.

 - At the age of 22, Soviet chess player Garry Kasparov became the youngest World Chess Champion.
-He was just 22 years old.

 - Counting variations, there are over 1,000 different chess openings that a player can learn.